Do you need a visa for Bali?

 When to apply and how long it takes

-Arrival card: separate from the visa
+All Indonesia arrival card: separate from the visa

-The arrival card is not your visa.
+The All Indonesia arrival card is not your visa.
 It is a separate declaration process.
 The official eVisa portal may show arrival-card requirements and link to the current official declaration flow, with timing rules before arrival.

 After your visa route is sorted, submit the arrival card through the official flow during the allowed window, then save the confirmation.
 Do not leave it for the airplane seat pocket panic session.